Skip to main content

 1. 1

-CBSA Customs Clearance: Present your vehicle, Form B3 (customs declaration), US title, registration, bill of sale (or proof of ownership), and BSF186 at the port of entry.
-CBSA will assess duty (or confirm duty-free status) and issue a Form 1 (RIV inspection form) for eligible vehicles.
+CBSA Customs Clearance: Present your vehicle, US title, registration, bill of sale (or proof of ownership), and your settler's effects documentation (such as a BSF186) at the port of entry.
+CBSA prepares the casual declaration, assesses duty (or confirms duty-free status), and issues a Form 1 (RIV inspection form) for eligible vehicles.
+Verify the current documentary requirements with CBSA before crossing.

 2. 2

-Pay the RIV Fee: The current RIV program fee is $295 CAD + applicable GST/HST for US-originating vehicles.
-This fee is paid to the RIV directly (online or at point of registration).
+Pay the RIV Fee: The current RIV program fee is $325 CAD plus applicable GST/HST (or GST/QST in Quebec) per vehicle, as set in CBSA Customs Notice 20-26.
+You pay it to the RIV directly (online at riv.ca or at the point of registration).
 It covers administration of your vehicle's inspection and compliance pathway.
+Verify the amount on riv.ca, as program fees are periodically adjusted.

 3. 3